-The Assessment report is an analysis of a 'Load' condition signature with simultaneous 'exhaust' and 'oil tube' pressure sensitive sensor recordings that calculates 'scores' with values from 1 (very good) to 9 (very poor) ranking the 6 quality 'measures'.
+The Assessment report (and the 1-pg Assessment) is an analysis of a signature with simultaneous 'exhaust' and 'oil tube' pressure sensor readings that calculates 'scores' with values from 1 (very good) to 9 (very poor) ranking 6 quality 'measures'.
 The scores are generated from a mathematical model 'trained' with examples of data from engines with assignments made by experts.
 The report is available as a PDF, and if the Owner is a subscriber to Engine Angel, the results are stored in the database to show time-series graphics of the scores over time.